 - Catalog Course Entry: ENGL 131AA-ZZ

-Google “Reconstruction,” and you will see that this “turbulent era following the Civil War” was an “effort to reintegrate Southern states from the Confederacy and 4 million newly-freed people” into the U.S. According to Wikipedia, this “chapter in the history of civil rights in the United States” “lasted from 1865 to 1877.”
-But what if Reconstruction started not with the Civil War, but with the Revolution?
-What if the U.S. has from the beginning been defined by the need to reconstruct the nation in the aftermath of slavery, emancipation, and abolition?
-And, in a year that began with the Confederate battle flag waving in the U.S. Capitol, who is to say that Reconstruction ever ended?
-Spanning from the “first Reconstruction” in the post-Revolutionary northeast to the present, this course examines what critic Cody Marrs has called “the boundarylessness of Reconstruction.””
+If you Google “Reconstruction,” you will see on history.com that this “turbulent era following the Civil War” represented an “effort to reintegrate Southern states from the Confederacy and 4 million newly-freed people into the United States.”
+According to Wikipedia, this “significant chapter in the history of civil rights in the United States” “lasted from 1865 to 1877.”
+But what if Reconstruction started not with the Civil War, but with the American Revolution?
+What if the U.S. has, from the beginning, been defined by the effort to reconstruct the nation in the aftermath of slavery, emancipation, and abolition?